Kamchigo/GitHubConfig/README.md

   Welcome to my GitHub page !
   </h2>

-I'm Kamel and I'm passionate about data analytics and e-commerce.
+I'm Kamel and I'm passionate about data analytics.
 You will find here all the projects I realized during my Data Analyst training as part of the OpenClassrooms program.
 I'm currently working on adding more personal projects to this page.